UTILITY JUSTICE

 Community Power is the bulk purchase of electricity, saving ratepayers money.

-The second step is the Governing Body establishes a Community Power Committee to create an Electric Aggregation Plan detailing the structure and goals of the program.
-The Community Power Committee may be a sub committee of an existing committee.
+The first step is for a Governing Body (e.g., select board) to establish a Community Power Committee to create an Electric Aggregation Plan detailing the structure and goals of the program.
+The Community Power Committee may be a subcommittee of an existing committee.
+The Committee must hold public hearings on the plan to collect public input.

-Step 3: Local Legislative Approval of Community Power Plan.
+Step 2: Local Legislative Approval and State Approval of Community Power Plan.

-The final step is to get local legislative authorization through Town Meeting or City/Town Council approval and adoption of the Community Power Plan.
-CPCNH works with member cities and towns to customize its template Community Power Plan to their community’s specific local policy goals and objectives.
+The next step is to get local legislative authorization through Town Meeting or City/Town Council approval and adoption of the Community Power Plan.
+Community Power plans must also be reviewed and approved by the Public Utilities Commission.

 FAQs